Berezin quantization of noncommutative projective varieties: Review of quantization of projective varieties

-\end{dfn} An explicit formula for the covariant symbol map $\varsigma^{(m)}$ is easy to write down; see Theorem \ref{twocovsymthm}. \begin{Remark} The terminology in Definition \ref{projinddef} is slightly nonstandard unless $(M,L)$ is balanced; indeed, $(M,L)$ is a balanced polarized manifold (in the sense of \cite{Don1}) if and only if there exists a Hermitian metric $h$ on $L$ such that the quantization $(L,h)$ of $(M,\bar{\pd}\pd\log h)$ is projectively induced for some choice of inner product on $H^0(M;L)$.
-In that sense the term ``projectively induced" appeared in \cite{CGR1} (it says precisely that the epsilon function discussed there is constant; a less illuminating name for the same thing is a ``regular" quantization \cite{CGR2}).
-In the less restricted sense of Definition \ref{projinddef}, which works for any polarized manifold $(M,L)$ since we do not require the prequantization condition, the projectively induced quantizations were referred to as ``Berezin--Bergman quantizations" in \cite[\S5]{LMS1} (this is the only work we know of where it has been discussed for not necessarily balanced manifolds). \end{Remark}
+We shall see that the normalized traces on the $\Bi(\GH_m)$'s converge to a faithful state $\omega$ on $C(M)$, which we call the \textbf{limit state} of the subproduct system $\GH_\bullet$. \begin{dfn} A \textbf{projectively induced} quantization of a polarized manifold $(M,L)$ is the datum of a subproduct system $\GH_\bullet\subseteq\GH^{\vee\bullet}$ associated with some choice of inner product $\bra\cdot|\cdot\ket$ on $H^0(M;L)$ together with the covariant and contravariant symbol maps specified by $\GH_\bullet$.
+That is, we define $\varsigma^{(m)}:\Bi(\GH_m)\to C(M)$ as the Berezin covariant symbol map (see e.g. \cite{KMS1}) and we take the Toeplitz map $\breve{\varsigma}^{(m)}:C(M)\to\Bi(\GH_m)$ to be the adjoint of $\varsigma^{(m)}$ with respect to the limit state $\omega$ and the normalized trace on $\Bi(\GH_m)$. \end{dfn} \begin{Remark} The terminology in Definition \ref{projinddef} is slightly nonstandard unless $(M,L)$ is balanced; indeed, $(M,L)$ is a balanced polarized manifold (in the sense of \cite{Don1}) if and only if there exists a Hermitian metric $h$ on $L$ such that the quantization $(L,h)$ of $(M,\bar{\pd}\pd\log h)$ is projectively induced for some choice of inner product on $H^0(M;L)$.
+In that sense the term ``projectively induced" appeared in \cite{CGR1} (it says precisely that the epsilon function discussed there is constant at each level, i.e. that we have a ``regular" quantization in the sense of \cite{CGR2}).
+In the less restricted sense of Definition \ref{projinddef}, which works for any polarized manifold $(M,L)$ since we do not require the prequantization condition, the families covariant symbols maps associated with projectively induced quantizations were referred to as ``Berezin--Bergman quantizations" in \cite[\S5]{LMS1} (this is the only work we know of where it has been discussed for not necessarily balanced manifolds).
+In order to choose Toeplitz operators one needs \end{Remark} An explicit formula for the covariant symbol map $\varsigma^{(m)}$ is easy to write down; see Theorem \ref{twocovsymthm}.
+In order to define Toeplitz operators one also needs to choose a state $\omega:C(M)\to\C$.
+The choice of state $\omega$ is very important if one wants the Toeplitz maps $\breve{\varsigma}^{(m)}$ to give a strict quantization.
+We will show that there is a canonical choice of $\omega$, appearing as the limit of the normalized traces on the $\Bi(\GH_m)$'s, which produces a strict quantization of $(M,L)$ with covariant symbols determned by the subproduct system $\GH_\bullet$.
+We will show that a projectively induced quantization gives \begin{enumerate}[(i)] \item{$C(M)$ as the ``generalized inductive limit'' of the $C^*$-algebras $\Bi(\GH_m)$, and} \item{a strict quantization of $(M,L)$.} \end{enumerate} In this paper we will mainly discuss (ii) in the case of (quantum) homogeneous manifolds, but due to our results concerning point (i) in the next sections we can fill in the details to obtain (ii) for any polarized manifold.
+The latter will be very important in future work where more details will be given.